Jokowi reminds volunteers not to make mistakes in choosing leaders - ExBulletin

 “I have to say it as it is, the leadership that will come will not get easier but harder due to changing circumstances which are not normal,” Jokowi said.

-“Be careful, be careful, be careful (in choosing a leader).
+“Really carefully, carefully carefully, carefully carefully (in the choice of leaders).
 Once again, I say, the world situation in the next five years, the next ten years, is not an easy situation.
-Don’t let the situation be normal, because of the confusion we have chosen a leader, so the situation is not normal,” he added.
+Do not let not the normal situation, because of the confusion that we choose leader so the situation is not normal,” he added.

 Jokowi continued, to be careful in choosing this leader not only in the presidential election and the election of members of the legislature.
 But also be careful in selecting governors, mayors and regents.